Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 Mainboard 6HC and 6XD can also be used as expansion boards.
 See 'Mainboard used as expansion board' section below.

 The 6HC and 6XD have support for two CAN busses; CAN0 and CAN1.
-Currently (RRF v3.5.1) **only CAN1** is used for connecting CAN-FD Duet 3 Main, Expansion and Tool boards.
+Currently (as at RRF 3.6.x) **only CAN1** is used for connecting CAN-FD Duet 3 Main, Expansion and Tool boards.
 CAN0 is for future expansion, and can be used for talking to non-RRF hardware that uses different protocols from that used by Duet 3 boards, including devices that talk plain CAN.
 Currently it is only used to configure motors for special kinematics.

 #### Duet 3 Mini 5+